 When I was around 10 years old, I developed severe separation anxiety after going to a funeral of a young mother who died in a car accident.
 This was before cell phones were popular, and I worried whenever my mom and I weren’t together.
 Panic set in any time she was late coming home from work.
 I would sit on our concrete driveway so I could catch the first glimpse of her car pulling in.
 The knot of fear in my stomach made my imagination run wild with a dozen scenarios of how she could die and leave me.
 I didn’t realize it wasn’t normal to feel this way, and when she didn’t express the same concerns about me while we were apart, I assumed she didn’t really love me as much as I loved her.
 Again, I felt unwanted.
-I place the blame solely on the Message.
-The Message teachings offer no room for seeking help from professional counselors.
-Message pastors simply say the ones hurting should just listen to more 'tapes'.
+This unfortunately carried over into my marriage years later whenever my husband and I were apart.
+The Message prohibits seeking professional help and any outside sources that can help in personal growth.
+In cases of abuse, Message pastors simply say the ones hurting should just listen to more 'tapes', or worse, that they are the guilty ones, not their abusers.
 I grew up with abandonment and neglect issues, verbal and physical abuse, separation anxiety, and unrealistic fears instilled into me from false Message prophecies (such as earthquakes and tsunamis, and Message holocaust camps created by the US government).
-They were all negative issues which Branham and the Message tell women to embrace and submit to.
+They were all negative teachings which Branham and the Message tell women to embrace and submit to.

 The most difficult hardship was feeling unwanted by my own self.
-Being in a cult will also grossly isolate you from your non-church friends- if you’re allowed any at all!
-Luckily the church I was raised in allowed friendships with non-church members; however, the one I attended as a young adult did not.
 As a teenager, being raised in the Message was extremely difficult.
 I dressed and looked so different from my school friends- long skirts, stringy uncut hair, and no makeup for my acne-covered face.
 I always felt like an outsider.
 I wasn’t allowed to listen to the music or watch the movies that other kids my age would discuss.
 I wasn’t allowed to date, either.
 Plus, according to the prophet, my female body was created by Satan to tempt men to sin, and as a female, my intelligence was too low to vote or even drive a car.
 My desire to cover my facial acne with makeup was a sin, as were my desires to have healthy, trimmed hair and to obtain an education.
 I hated me.
 I was severely harsh with myself, always using negative thoughts to control my actions.
 I agreed with everyone else.
 I was ugly and worthless.
 If I didn’t want me, why would anyone else?
 I was severely depressed and struggled constantly with suicidal thoughts.

-Thankfully, the depression subsided after moving to Ohio following graduation.
+Thankfully, the depression subsided after moving to Ohio following college graduation.
 I suppressed so many childhood memories, not dealing with them until I left the church 10 years later.
 The Message focuses so much on being the perfect elite Christian that members can never be real with themselves or each other.
 After leaving the Message, my husband and I joined a church that was the opposite of the Message.
 Here we found sound Biblical doctrine, love, and the Celebrate Recovery program.
-I was able to work through all the pain I had endured.
-This church created a safe place for sharing and healing hurts.
-I realized that hurt people hurt people, sometimes unintentionally.
+I was able to work through all the pain I had endured through deep, REAL conversations.
+This church created a safe place for sharing and healing hurts; God moved in miraculous ways I had never seen or felt before.
+I learned that hurt people hurt people, sometimes unintentionally.
 We each deal with pain by outwardly hurting others and/or hurting ourselves.
 Then last year, sitting alone cross-legged on a couch, I told myself for the very first time that I would choose to love me.
 I know that sounds completely crazy, but it was life-changing!
 I bitterly cried in that moment, feeling love for myself for the very first time in my life.
-I loved me and finally felt worthy of being wanted and loved by others.